ChristopheSteininger/c4/readme.md

 ## Building

 Build using CMake.
-Run these commands in the root dir to compile and solve Connect 4 on the standard 7x6 board:
+Run these commands in the root dir to compile and solve Connect 4 on the standard 7x6 board.
+This should only take a few seconds.

 ```
 $ cmake --preset optimise